 Jordan Agnew is the Individual Gifts Officer at CSPI.
 Prior to joining CSPI, Agnew served as Director of Individual Giving & Online Giving at the Capital Area Food Bank (CAFB).
 He held a variety of roles and responsibilities during his 10-year tenure working in CAFB’s development department including major gift cultivation, direct response fundraising, CRM strategy and administration, data analysis, grant writing and digital marketing.
 Agnew earned a Bachelor’s degree in International Affairs from the George Washington University.

 Don Allen serves as Director of Finance.
-He brings to CSPI more than 20 years of finance and accounting experience, including more than 15 years working in the nonprofit sector.
-Most recently he served as vice president of finance and administration for MENTOR/National Mentoring Partnership, and prior to that, served as director of finance for Common Cause.
+He brings to CSPI more than 30 years of finance and accounting experience, including more than 20 in the nonprofit sector.
 A Certified Public Accountant, Allen earned his Bachelor’s degree in Economics from St. Mary’s College of Maryland.

 Jorge Bach is Creative Director and Chief Designer for Nutrition Action Healthletter.
 Bach has worked in design and marketing for 14 years since earning his Associate's degree in Communication Arts from the Pennsylvania College of Art and Design.

 Debra Brink is Senior Manager of Production Services at the Center for Science in the Public Interest.
 Brink joined the CSPI staff in 1991, after several years at marketing agencies in the D.C. area.
 She has a B.A. in English from Allegheny College, in Meadville, PA.